jimratliff/GenoMac-user/README.md

   - Will this user want to configure Microsoft Word?
   - What name and email address the user wants to use for their git config[^git_config_name_email]
 - Implements basic user-level settings
-  - app-state persistence
+  - app-state persistence[^app_state_persistence]
-  - trackpad settings
+  - trackpad settings[^trackpad_settings]
-  - other general UI settings
+  - other general UI settings[^general_ui_settings]
+    - Assign “Uh Oh!” as custom alert sound
+    - Always show scrollbars
+    - Reverse obnoxious default that revealed desktop anytime you clicked on the desktop
+    - Restore to all apps the “Save As…” menu item as a first-class visible-without-option choice
+    - Change size and colors of cursor
+    - Do **not** show widgets on the desktop
+    - Window should display as tabs according to window’s tabbing mode
+    - Double-click on window’s title bar ⇒ Zoom (reinforces default)
+    - By default, save to disk, not to iCloud
+    - Always show window proxy icon
+    - Reduce transparency and increase contrast
+    - Expand certain dialog boxes by default
   - stop intrusive/arrogant “corrections”
   - keyboard-related settings
     - Holding alpha key down pops up character-accent menu (rather than repeats)[^hold_alpha_key_reinforces_default]
     - Enable Keyboard Navigation (with Tab key)
     - Use F1, F2, etc. keys as standard function keys
     - Press and release globe (🌎) key to bring up emoji picker
-  - Set symbolic hot keys to Apple commands
+  - Set symbolic hot keys to Apple commands[^symbolic_hot_key_assignments]
   - Implement menubar-related settings
     - Always show Sound in menubar (not only when “active”)
     - Give audible feedback when volume is changed